MarwenKR/Knapsack-Problem/README.md

-# Travelling-salesman-problem
+# Knapsack-Problem problem
- Solving the Travelling salesman problem using genetic algorithm
+ Solving the Knapsack-Problem problem using genetic algorithm